psevestre/openid-fapi/Financial_API_WD2_001.md

 * shall log the value of `DDA-InteractionId` in the log entry.

-    NOTE: While this document does not specify the exact method to find out the user associated with the access token and the granted scope, the protected resource can use OAuth Token Introspection [RFC7662].
+    **NOTE**: While this document does not specify the exact method to find out the user associated with the access token and the granted scope, the protected resource can use OAuth Token Introspection [RFC7662].

 Further, it

-* should support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable Java Script Clients to access the endpoint;
+* should support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable Java Script Clients to access the endpoint if it decides to provide access to Javascript clients.

+    **NOTE**: Providing access to Javascript clients or not has different security properites.;

 ### 6.2.2 Client provisions

 The client supporting this document

-* shall use TLS 1.2 as defined in [RFC5246] or later with the usage following the best practice in [RFC7525];
+* shall use TLS 1.2 or later as defined in [RFC5246] with the usage following the best practice in [RFC7525];
 * shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750];
 * shall send `User-Agent` header that identifies the client, e.g., `User-Agent: Intuit/1.2.3 Mint/4.3.1`; and
 * shall send `DDA-FinancialId` whose value is the unique identifier of the desired financial institution to interact assigned by the service bureau where the API is provided by a service bureau which uses the same endpoint for multiple institutions.

     **NOTE**: Conceptually, the value of the DDA-FinancialID corresponds to `iss` in the ID Token but is not required to be an https URI.
 It often is the routing number of the FI.

+    **NOTE**: The use of `User-Agent` and `DDA-FinancialID` is not a security feature.

 Further, the client